25 May 2021

 If patients are diagnosed with COVID-19, it is important that they notify their treating hematologist to discuss their condition and continuation of treatment for their PNH/AA.

-We are still early into the vaccination program in Canada, and our guidance may change as we learn more about the reactions experienced in the general population.
+As provincial and national guidance on COVID-19 vaccination changes, our guidance may also change as we learn more about the reactions experienced in the general population.
 Updated information, should it be required, will be posted here.
-For general information about the vaccination program in Canada, please view the following link:
+For specific questions, PNH patients should discuss vaccination with their treating hematologist.
+General information about the vaccination program in Canada can be found at the following link:https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/vaccines.html

 We are a nationwide network of experts dedicated to the diagnosis, treatment, management, education and investigation of Paroxysmal Nocturnal Hemoglobinuria (PNH), for the benefit of Canadian patients and the Canadian healthcare system.